ElementsProject/peerswap/docs/setup_cln.md

 rpchost="host"
 rpcport=1234
-cookiefilepath="/path/to/auth/.cookie" ## If set this will be used for authentication
+cookiefilepath="/path/to/auth/.cookie" ## If set this will be used for authentication bitcoinswaps=false ## If set to false, BTC mainchain swaps are disabled

 # Liquid section
 # Liquid rpc connection settings.